-Yr 7 – Mechanical Monster, Pewter Key Ring, Pop Up Book, Day of the Dead Mask, Healthy Eating and Basic Food Skills.
+Yr 7 – Mechanical Toy, Pewter Key Ring, Pop Up Book, Day of the Dead Mask, Healthy Eating and Basic Food Skills.

-Yr 8 – Drawer Alarm, Mobile Phone Holder, Soft Sculpture, Food provenance and Bread/Pasta products
+Yr 8 – Electronic Night Light, Ear Phone Tidy, Soft Sculpture, Food provenance and Bread/Pasta products

-Yr 9 – Memphis Mirror, Camera Modelling, Abstract Cushion Covers, Vegetarianism and Pastry Making.
+Yr 9 – Memphis Clock, Camera Modelling, Metal Candleholder, Electronic Amplifier, Abstract Cushion Covers, Food Science, Vegetarianism and Pastry Making.